 “A family is an incubator.
 Question is: Is it incubating heaven or is it incubating hell?” -Anon.

 It was in my therapy practice years ago when I realized that almost all angst starts in relationships.
-It is why this blog exists…all about that thing when two or more humans connect.
+It is why this blog exists…all about that thing when two or more humans connect and read this.
 We do it all the time.
 And, of course, our first one is the family.
 Yep, it was just Mom and Me in the beginning.

 It was just Mom and Me.
 Nope, that is a lie, it was me, Mom and Dr. Mulhern and his nurse at the Mobile Infirmary Hospital.

 Welcome to the world!
 SMACK!

 “That’s good, he’s crying,” says Mulhern.